learn-co-students/swift-IBOutlets-readme-nyc-web-091718/README.md

 ![Debug output](http://i.imgur.com/8y9Rt7P.png)

 Congratulations!
 You've written your first app that actually _does something_ in response to user input.
-In subsequent lessons, you'll learn how to write more complex apps that do even more complicated things, but for the time being, relish in your newfound knowledge.
+Relish in your newfound knowledge.

 <a href='https://learn.co/lessons/OutletTargetAction' data-visibility='hidden'>View this lesson on Learn.co</a>